The UK SRS regulatory timeline, by actor

 - Large parent companies — must include consolidated group information where consolidated accounts are prepared

-The "two of three" test is important: meeting just one criterion does not trigger SECR.
-The thresholds are set under the Companies Act 2006 size classifications.
+The "two of three" test is important: exceeding just one figure does not trigger SECR.

 What must be reported: